adityayadav76/internet_of_things_simulator/README.md

 # Protocols

-AutoAIM supports 10 built in protocols and easy extendibility for more protocols
+AutoSIM supports 10 built in protocols and easy extendibility for more protocols

 - SmartM2M
 - LWM2M